Develop with blocks

 Using your block in other projects

-The URL to pull your block image is available in balenaHub under the
+The URL to pull your block image (the image reference) is available in balenaHub by clicking the

 This image reference can be used in a Dockerfile or docker-compose file to pull the default release image of your block.